digitalocean/sample-nodejs/README.md

 ## Installing App Sail ##

 To install the App Sail CLI, visit https://appsail.digitalocean.com and choose to Create or Launch a new app.
+Follow the on-screen instructios for installing the CLI.

 ## Downloading the source code